lyynxxx/stakingnode/os/README.md

 And reload the rule set:
 ```
 systemctl reload nftables
+OR
+reboot
 ```

 ## Fail2ban - ssh protection

 Fail2ban scans log files (e.g. /var/log/secure or journald logs) and bans IPs that show the malicious signs -- too many password failures, seeking for exploits, etc. Generally, Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
 Out of the box, Fail2Ban comes with filters for various services (apache, courier, ssh, etc).

-Some distros may have an outdated version in the distro's repository.
-OpenSUSE Leap 15.3 must use an additional repository to get the latest version, it's in the AutoYast file.
+Some distros may have an outdated version in the distro's repository, it's worth to check the available versions and use the latest possible.

 To override the defaults, I don't change the main configs, as a version update may replace the config/filter files.
 Fail2ban checks if there is a .local file with the same name.
 So to modify some settings, I just create a jail.local file, which can contain the same settings as jail.conf, but this will override the defaults.
 In this file I can define the default backend, the default ban action to use nftables and some filters, like the sshd filter.

 /etc/fail2ban/jail.local
 ```
+[DEFAULT]
 # Ban IP/hosts for 24 hour ( 24h*3600s = 86400s):
 bantime = 86400
 backend = systemd